MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-subsequent.md

 *Applies to: private preview customers*

-In this article, we discuss refreshing data your provided when you set up your connection to Viva Insights.
-First, we’ll describe the two types of imports you can perform.
-Then, we’ll give you the steps to perform those imports.
+In this article, we discuss refreshing the data you provided when you set up your connection to Viva Insights.

 >[!Important]
 >Only use the following steps if this is not the first time you’re importing organizational data.
 If this is your first import, refer to [Import organizational data (first import)](import-org-data-first.md) to set up a connection and import data to Viva Insights.
+>
+>To export and import data at a set frequency, you’ll need to create a *different* app than the **DescriptiveDataUploadApp** console app described in [Import organizational data (first import)](import-org-data-first.md) (for example, a PowerShell script).
+This app needs to do two things:
+>
+>1.
+Export your source data at the frequency you set.
+>1.
+Run the **DescriptiveDataUploadApp** console app described in [Import organizational data (first import)](import-org-data-first.md).
+>
+>Viva Insights doesn’t supply this source-side, data-export app.
+However, we describe the steps it needs to take in Data refresh process.

-## Types of subsequent imports
+## About subsequent imports

 When you import data to Viva Insights, you’ll either perform a full or an incremental refresh.
 If you want to delete fields, you can use a full refresh to do so.
-We describe both import types in the following sections.

 ### Full refresh

 When you perform a full refresh, you’re replacing all your organization’s data in Viva Insights.
-During a full refresh, you send every value for every field to Viva Insights, including all previous values—that is, you’re replacing all the data that you've already imported to Viva Insights, except any fields you want to delete.
+During a full refresh, you send every value for every field to Viva Insights, including all previous values—that is, you’re replacing all the data you’ve already imported to Viva Insights, except any fields you want to delete.
 We talk about deleting data in the next section.

 When you perform a full refresh, make sure to provide data for all licensed and unlicensed employees (meaning those who have a Viva Insights subscription and those who don’t).

-#### Fields to include for your full refresh

-If you're performing a full refresh, provide new values for every existing field, for every employee, including all previous historical values for those fields.
-In other words, your import needs to contain new and previous values for **PersonId**, **ManagerId**, **Organization**, and **EffectiveDate**, and any reserved optional attributes your existing data contains.
-If you’re adding any reserved optional fields, provide values for those too.

 #### Deleting fields with full refreshes

 You can use a full refresh to delete fields.
 To do so, export your data as a .csv that contains all fields except the fields you want to delete.
 Because a full refresh replaces existing data, you’ll end up with every field except the ones you left out during the import.

-##### Fields to include in your full refresh for deletion

-If you're deleting fields through a full refresh, include every existing field, for every employee—including all previous values for those fields—except the fields you want to delete.
-At a minimum, your import needs to contain new and previous values for **PersonId**, **ManagerId**, **Organization**, and **EffectiveDate**, and any reserved optional attributes your existing data contains.

 ### Incremental refresh